 - X.509 X.509 is a standard for managing digital certificates and public key encryption.
-When you use certificate-based authentication, you can specify the certificate source and setting for LDAP failover if certificate-based authentication fails. - SiteMinder To enable this option on a Windows system, install both the Administrative Server and a SiteMinder web agent on the same machine as IIS, and set up the server to use your IIS web server.
+When you use certificate-based authentication, you can specify the certificate source and setting for LDAP failover if certificate-based authentication fails. - SiteMinder To enable this option on a Windows system, install both MSS and a SiteMinder web agent on the same machine as IIS, and set up the server to use your IIS web server. - Micro Focus Advanced Authentication MSS provides an optional Add-on to use Advanced AuthenticationTM, a separate Micro Focus product that provides a multi-factor authentication solution that uses a chain of authentication methods. - SAML SAML (Security Assertion Markup Language) is an xml-based open standard format that exchanges authentication and authorization data between an identity provider and a service provider.